BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The chapter presents background information, terminology and the related work drawn upon in the rest of this thesis.
 It provides a background for readers who might not be familiar with workload characterisation of programs, the associated performance metrics or composition of current HPC systems and how their performance is evaluated.
 It begins with an introduction of the Dwarf Taxonomy.
-Next, the definition of accelerators and a brief survey regarding their use in supercomputing and presents the hardware agnostic programming framework -- OpenCL.
+Next, we define accelerators and a provide brief survey regarding their use in supercomputing.
+The hardware agnostic programming framework OpenCL is presented.
-Finally, a discussion of benchmark suites which incorporate the dwarf taxonomy is presented.
+Finally, this section culminates in a discussion of benchmark suites, applications and where they are incorporated into the dwarf taxonomy.

 ## The Dwarf Taxonomy

 Phil Colella [@colelladefining] identified seven motifs of numerical methods which he thought would be important for the next decade.
-Based on this style of analysis, The Berkeley Dwarf Taxonomy was conceived.
+Based on this style of analysis, The Berkeley Dwarf Taxonomy was conceived to present the motifs commonplace in HPC.
 Initially performed by the Asanovic et. al. [@asanovic2006landscape], the Dwarf Taxonomy outlines that many applications in scientific computing share parallel patterns of communication and computation.
 Applications with similar patterns are defined as being represented by a single Dwarf.
 Dwarfs are removed from specific implementations and optimisations.